openearth/xbeach-docs/docs/xbeach_manual.rst

 Non-hydrostatic mode (wave resolving)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. seealso:: The non-hydrostatic mode is implemented in :f:mod:`nonh_module`.

 For non-hydrostatic XBeach calculations (keyword: :par:`wavemodel` = *nonh*)
 depth-averaged flow due to waves and currents are computed using the
 non-linear shallow water equations, including a non-hydrostatic